-Nico grew up listening to the sounds of Tony Bennett, Sinatra, Billie Holiday, and Ella Fitzgerald, and began singing popular jazz standards in elementary school.
+Nico grew up listening to the sounds of Tony Bennett, Frank Sinatra, Billie Holiday, and Ella Fitzgerald, and began singing popular jazz standards in elementary school.
 He picked up the trumpet at age 10, but it wasn't until high school, upon hearing Charlie Parker, Dizzy Gillespie, Lee Morgan, and above all, Clifford Brown, that he seriously devoted himself to the study of jazz.
 Nico received his Bachelor of Music degree from the esteemed Schulich School of Music at McGill University in Montreal.
 While at Schulich, he received numerous awards for performance, and for multiple years occupied the solo trumpet chair in the school's premier touring big band ensemble.
 Under the tutelage of venerable jazz composers such as Kevin Dean, Joe Sullivan, and Jean-Nicholas Trottier, Nico honed his own compositional talent, earning additional accolades.
 Quickly establishing himself as an artist to watch on the Montreal jazz scene, Nico led two successful performances at the Festival International de Montreal, including opening for Grammy Award-winning vocalist Dianne Reeves at the Theatre Maisonneuve.

 Nico is a proud native of the city of Baltimore, and consistently seeks to bring attention to both the city's impressive jazz history and its current wealth of musical talent.
 Outside of performance, Nico is also passionate about education.
 He received his teaching certification in music education from Towson University in 2017, and since then has also worked as an environmental educator with Audubon chapters in New York City and Maryland.
 A lifelong birder and lover of nature, he is currently pursuing a J.D. in environmental law at the University of Maryland Carey School of Law in Baltimore,